 \subsection{Implementation Details}

-Following the widely used configuration of ResNet\cite{he2016deep}, we set the convolution layer of the down-sampling projector with a kernel size of 3, a stride of 2, and padding of 1.
-For the chosen of image resolution, we consider from both the patch size of pretrained CLIP and the token length of our data under the constraint of LLaMA2, supporting maximum 4096 input tokens.
-We follow the previous methods to utilize L-size CLIP model, whose patch size is usually 14 or 16.
-As the average textual token length of counting data is approximate to 2500, the maximum achievable resolution is 1022 (patch size = 14) or comparable 1024 (patch size = 16), corresponding to 1369 tokens or 1024 tokens respectively.
-As shown in \cref{aba: pretrain}, as the EVA-CLIP-L/14 has the best performance, we set the resolution to 1022.
-We initialize the visual encoder with adapted EVA2-CLIP-ViT-L/14@336 by position embedding interpolation and LLM with LLaMA2, leaving the down-sampling projector and projector of visual tokenizer random initialized.
-More detailes are demonstrated in the supplements.
+Following the widely used configuration of ResNet\cite{he2016deep}, we set the convolution layer of the down-sampling projector with a kernel size of 3, a stride of 2, and a padding of 1.
+For the chosen image resolution, we consider both the patch size of pre-trained CLIP and the token length of our data under the constraint of Llama2, supporting a maximum of 4096 input tokens.
+We follow the previous methods to utilize the L-size CLIP model, whose patch size is usually 14 or 16.
+As the average textual token length of counting data is approximately 2500, the maximum achievable resolution is 1022 (patch size = 14) or comparable 1024 (patch size = 16), corresponding to 1369 tokens or 1024 tokens respectively.
+As shown in Table \ref{aba: pretrain}, as the EVA-CLIP-L/14 has the best performance, we set the resolution to 1022.
+We initialize the visual encoder with adapted EVA2-CLIP-ViT-L/14@336 by position embedding interpolation and LLM with Llama2, leaving the down-sampling projector and projector of visual tokenizer randomly initialized.
+More details are demonstrated in the supplements.